La5te2/ChessAI/Gadus.md

 \mathrm{MSE}\left(V_\theta(s),V_{\mathrm{target}}(s)\right).
 $$

-Let $w_V$ be the nonnegative loss coefficient given by `--value-weight`.
+Let $w_V$ be the nonnegative Value-loss coefficient.
 The complete supervised objective is

 $$
 L_{\mathrm{sup}}=
 L_{P,\mathrm{sup}}+w_VL_{V,\mathrm{sup}}.
 $$

-Each training invocation initializes a new Gadus model. `--channels` and `--blocks` determine its width and depth.
-A positive `--max-steps` limits the number of optimizer steps, while a zero or negative value allows `--epochs` to determine the training length. `--save-every` sets the interval between atomic checkpoint writes. `--seed` controls parameter initialization and dataset shuffling.

-`--precision` accepts `fp32` or `bf16` and defaults to `fp32`.
-CUDA forward computation uses BF16 in `bf16` mode.
+Each supervised run initializes a new Gadus model with dimensions $C$ and $B$.
+Let $E$ be the epoch count, let $m$ be the minibatch size, let $N$ be the number of training records and let $K_{\max}\in\mathbb N\cup\{\infty\}$ be the optimizer-step cap.
+The number of updates is

+$$
+K=\min\left(K_{\max},E\left\lceil\frac Nm\right\rceil\right).
+$$

+A deterministic random seed controls parameter initialization and dataset shuffling.
+Training may evaluate the network entirely in FP32 or apply BF16 autocasting to CUDA forward computation.
 The Policy softmax, loss calculations, metric accumulation and checkpoint parameters remain in FP32.
 CUDA training batches use pinned host memory.

 Each checkpoint contains exactly two top-level keys: